retr0e/UNO/README.md

 # UNO
-An adaptation of UNO card game.
+It is a fan-made adaptation of famous card game "UNO".
+The project have been created in the purpose of learning C language in university.